Hyperdimension Neptunia: Cyberdimension Neptunia: 4 Goddesses Online (2017)

+Action RPG based on a fictional MMORPG within the series universe.

 Neptunia & Friends (2017)

 Interaction/Card game released in Japan for Android and iOS.
 The localized version was released exclusively for iOS and featured less characters and updates compared to the Japanese version.

 Nep-Nep★Connect: Chaos Champloo (2017)

 Free-to-play card battle game, and the first Neptunia game to not be released outside Japan.
 The game's support was terminated on August 8, 2018.
 Though it wasn't released outside Japan, the English version of Neptunia Virtual Stars gives this game the name "Nep-Nep★Connect: Chaos Champloo" when referring to characters that debuted in this game in game's collectible card list.

 Super Neptunia RPG (2018)

 2D side-scrolling action game.
 First title in the series to be developed outside Japan, and the first Neptunia title that was released on a Nintendo platform.

 Neptunia Shooter (2019)

 2D anime bullet hell game.
-First game to be exclusive to PC.
-Also the first game to be released on the same day worldwide.
-First game to be developed by Idea Factory International.
-First game to be published by Idea Factory in Japan instead of Compile Heart.
+For the Neptunia series, this title is a number of firsts: first exclusively on PC, the first released worldwide on the same day, and the first to be developed by Idea Factory International, and the first game to be published by Idea Factory in Japan instead of Compile Heart.
 It was ported to PlayStation 5 alongside Neptunia re★Verse.